YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 is 2
 Tom 3

-## Problem 26: Sequence Element Comparison
+## Example 26: Sequence Element Comparison

 **Problem:** Given a sequence of natural numbers that ends with the number `0`.
 Determine how many elements of this sequence are greater than the previous element.